loning/the-phys/docs/psi-structum/book-1-collapse-ontology/volume-01/chapter-005-collapse-tensors.md

 where each $T_x$ is a golden tensor space.

-## Physical Implications
+## Structural Implications

-Collapse tensors explain:
+Collapse tensors provide the mathematical framework for:
-- The origin of forces as tensor gradients
-- Mass-energy as tensor trace
+- Structural relationships that may manifest as forces
-- Spacetime curvature as tensor geometry
+- Information density patterns that may correspond to mass-energy
+- Geometric structures that may relate to spacetime

+**Note**: Specific physical correspondences require further derivation from the fundamental collapse dynamics.

 ## Exercises